urbit/docs/docs/using/web.md

 "string" || {gn:"string", ga:{key:"string", [...]}, c:[...]}
 ```

-To make this clearer let's look at some HTML and it's JSON representation:
+To make this clearer let's look at some HTML and its JSON representation:

 ```
 <div class="blue">